flowerinthenight/dysync/README.md

 By default, this tool will attempt to do a full sync, meaning, any records in dst that don't exist in src will be deleted.
 To override, set `--copy-only` to true, in which case, it will only do a copy.
 This option only works when both `--id` and `--sk` are empty (scan table), otherwise, if either `--id` or `--sk` is set (or both), it will do a copy only, not full sync.

+At the moment, this tool only supports string-based hash and range keys (when using `--id` and/or `--sk` flags).

 Note that this tool uses the Scan AWS API which is expensive and really slow for huge tables.
 You've been warned.

 ## Installation